tenley8/Microsoft-Power-BI/Microsoft Contosa Sales Report Analysis/README.md

 - Please visit our [visual dashboard](https://app.powerbi.com/groups/me/reports/e141dac2-be8d-445a-8a28-d145aade080e/ReportSection?noSignUpCheck=1&redirectedFromSignup=1&ScenarioId=signup)

 ## Summary
-In this project we analyzed the Contosa sample data from Microsoft using the Microsoft Contosa Sales Data.
-We created two dashboards one for the Gross profit Models and one for the Budget Sales Models.
-We started off by creating groups for the brands: AdventureWorks, Contosa and Northwind Traders.
-We then added a calculated column to show the percentage discount for the sales anmount.
-Other stepa included were creating DAX measures for discount percentage and gross product (GP) percentage.
+In this project I analyzed the Contosa sample data from Microsoft using the Microsoft Contosa Sales Data.
+I created two dashboards one for the Gross profit Models and one for the Budget Sales Models.
+I started off by creating groups for the brands: AdventureWorks, Contosa and Northwind Traders.
+I then added a calculated column to show the percentage discount for the sales anmount.
+Other steps included; creating DAX measures for discount percentage and measures for gross product (GP) percentage.